sam-b-rose/reddit-nature-backgrounds/README.md

 >for Mac OSX only

-Warning: In Beta.. still working on better install configuration

 ## Installation

 1. Clone the repository to you computer by executing `git clone https://github.com/samrose3/Reddit-Nature-Backgrounds-for-Mac.git` from your terminal.